Thala254/alx-low_level_programming/0x0A-argc_argv/README.md

 $ julien@ubuntu:~/0x0A. argc, argv$
 ```

-## The best argument against democracy is a five-minute conversation with the average voter
+### 2.The best argument against democracy is a five-minute conversation with the average voter

 Write a program that prints all arguments it receives.